chrisbelloso/prep-maps-frontend/README.md

 $ git clone https://github.com/synhaptic/prep-maps-backend
 ```

 - The project also has connections to a MongoDB database, Google API key, and to a specified backend port.
-It would be helpful to create a .env file, for both repos, and include all nessesary URLs and ports in them.
+It would be helpful to create a .env file, for both repos, and include all URLs and ports in them.

 ```
 // .env inside the frontend repo